Twenkid/Theory-of-Universe-and-Mind/README.md

 ### Todor's "Prophecies" | Todor's Predictions | The Bulgarian Predictions
 ## in Artificial General Intelligence (AGI), Digital Universe/The Universe Computer, Philosophy of AI and Mind, Speculative Cognitive Science, A unification of Universe, Mind, Computation, Cybernetical Evolution etc. 2001-2004 etc.

-[Version of the document: 14.11.2023: minor edits in the intro; 1.8.2023: + Andy Clark, Max Ramstead links; See the footnotes for "*" sign]
+[Version of the document: 27.11.2023: minor edits in the intro/pictures etc.; 1.8.2023: + Andy Clark, Max Ramstead links; See the footnotes for "*" sign]

 __Todor Arnaudov's *"Theory of Universe and Mind"* - a body of work, originally published between 2001-2004*, when the author was still a teenager__ without any peers or a supervisor - is a general abstract cognitive "theory of everything", unifying Cybernetical Digital Physics Cosmology and Evolution of the Universe with (Artificial) General Intelligence and Philosophy of Mind, defining the so called Causality-Control Units, hierarchical and compositional "Universal simulators of virtual universes" with their sub-universes, universes at different levels, mother-and-child universes/machines etc. as universal building blocks for agency, computation and cognition at all levels of scale, ranges, precision etc.; computation, human/agent's (causality-control units') motivation and drives, behavior, decision making, reinforcement learning, society, reality, imagination, creativity (...); one of the main principles of the development of the Universe and Mind (causality-control units), respectively of the general intelligence, is the hierarchical prediction-causation of the future, based on the past, in ever increasing ranges and precisions, reliability, modalities etc. General intelligence/Mind is a system performing multi-scale, multi-range, multi-precision, multi-modality, multi-domain ... hierarchical prediction-causation of the future, implying the creation and operaton of universal simulators of virtual universes.